lm3nitro/CyberLabs/Wazuh/Part 1- Installation and Configuration.md

 Restarting Agents:

-> [!NOTE]
-> It needs admin privileges to restart the services both on Linux and windows.
+>#### Note: It needs admin privileges to restart the services both on Linux and windows.

 Ubuntu 22.04